junchao530/ess-site/content/english/events/frosh.md

 ]
 ---

-### Frosh Week
+# Frosh Week 2021
 Frosh week is the best way to start the year with a BANG!
 The purpose is to welcome the first years into Schulich as smoothly as possible.
 This is your opportunity to get to know your classmates, meet upper-year students, and learn a little bit about what it means to be a part of the engineering community before you begin the grind.
-Join us as we march along in the Parade, enjoy amazing BBQ, hit each other with dodgeballs, spend the night as we Tap the Town and Escape to Banff.
+Join us as we march along in the Parade, enjoy amazing BBQ, hit each other with dodgeballs, spend the night as we Tap the Town.